 Self-funded health insurance benefits — whether you’re a smaller, family-owned business or large corporation — don’t come without risk.
 Your employees may be relatively healthy, but a sudden medical diagnosis could lead to higher-than-expected medical costs.
 That’s when stop-loss coverage can help.

-Stop-loss coverage isn’t medical coverage — it’s a financial and risk management tool for your business that caps what you pay toward your employees’ medical expenses at an agreed amount.
+Stop-loss insurance isn’t medical coverage — it’s a financial and risk management tool for your business that caps what you pay toward your employees’ medical expenses at an agreed amount.
 Any services covered by your medical plan above that threshold are typically covered by the policy, unless the incurred date and paid date of claims fall outside a stop-loss period.

-Two different policy options
+Two different policy options for your business

 There are two different policy options for stop-loss coverage: Individual and Aggregate.
 Use this graphic to determine which coverage is best for your business.